The evolution of an iconic Canadian artwork, painted by Brandy Saturley

 In 2014, The Goalie’s Mask painting is shortlisted for the IOC Olympic Trophy in Sport and Art – the painting ships out to Canadian Olympic Committee headquarters in Toronto, Canada.

 In 2017, Saturley is contracted to show her paintings inspired by Canada in the year of Canada’s Sesquicentennial (Canada 150) at two public art galleries in Alberta, Canada.
 These successional exhibitions, titled Canadianisms: A Half Decade Inspired by Canada, featured the Goalie’s Mask Painting, a central part of the show and the first piece in a series of artworks that spans nearly a decade now and over 100 paintings.

 The first exhibition of Saturley’s ‘Canadianisms’ was hosted by Strathcona County Gallery @501 in Sherwood Park, Alberta just outside Alberta’s capital city of Edmonton.
 A 2000SqFt public art gallery, curated by Brenda Barry Byrne MFA, BFA – this gallery has quickly become a venue for art on par with the Alberta Art Gallery.

 The second exhibition of 2017, was hosted by the Okotoks Art Gallery in Okotoks Alberta, just outside the metropolis of Calgary.
 This A class public gallery under the direction of Allan Boss, has included solo exhibitions by Edward Burtynsky, one of Canada’s most celebrated photographers.
 Housed with an old CP Railway station, the venue comes with a considerable history and was an ideal location for presenting these paintings inspired by Canada.

 The Goalie’s Mask painting currently remains in the collection of the artist.
 The original painting is being framed and a special case built to house the painting.
-A very limited edition of fine art prints will be offered for sale in 2020.
-To be notified about the print release, please drop us an email to [email protected] and we will include you in the announcement for sale.
+A very limited edition of reproduction prints on the finest printmaking paper, are available now.
+To find out more about the original Goalie’s Mask painting, please drop us an email to email@example.com and we will include you in the announcement for sale.